| Getting your Trinity Audio player ready... |

 Which of the following is an assumption on which the argument is based?

-• Electrically powered household appliances will not in general be redesigned to use around half the power that such appliances use today.
+- Electrically powered household appliances will not in general be redesigned to use around half the power that such appliances use today.

-• A household would not save money by generating two-thirds of the electrical power it uses by using rooftop solar panels.
+- A household would not save money by generating two-thirds of the electrical power it uses by using rooftop solar panels.

-• People in the energy analyst’s area of the world are not concerned about the effects on the environment of using fossil fuels to generate electricity.
+- People in the energy analyst’s area of the world are not concerned about the effects on the environment of using fossil fuels to generate electricity.

-• In the future, solar panels will generate much more power per unit of area than solar panels available today generate.
+- In the future, solar panels will generate much more power per unit of area than solar panels available today generate.

-• A roof covered with solar panels is not as attractive as a roof without solar panels.
+- A roof covered with solar panels is not as attractive as a roof without solar panels.

+Noticing assumptions is useful for more than just answering Assumption questions.
 For instance, correct answers to Strengthen and Weaken often make a statement that either substantiates or undermines, respectively, an assumption in the given argument.

-Overall, the point of this exercise is to learn to notice what is going on in a CR passage and to understand the logic of arguments in CR, as opposed to just reading passages and attempting to memorize what is said, or having some vague notion of why an argument makes sense.
-With enough of this detailed and methodical practice, zeroing in on the premises and conclusion in an argument, and recognizing any assumptions necessary for the argument’s logic to work, can become like second nature to you.
+Overall, the point of identifying the components of an argument is to learn to notice what is going on in a CR passage and to understand the logic of arguments in CR, as opposed to just reading passages and attempting to memorize what is said, or having some vague notion of why an argument makes sense.
+The former will allow you to quickly comprehend how answer choices in CR questions relate to given arguments.
+The latter will leave you trying to decide amongn several answer choices without being able to determine which is correct.

 Tip #2: Do GMAT Critical Reasoning Practice Questions Untimed

-We just discussed the importance of doing detailed and methodical analysis of passages in GMAT Critical Reasoning practice questions.
+We just discussed the importance of doing a detailed and methodical analysis of passages in GMAT Critical Reasoning practice questions.
 Here’s the thing: that type of analysis is very unlikely to fit into a 1-, 2-, or even 3-minute window for finding a correct answer to a CR question.

 So, you must start your CR practice untimed.
 Resist the temptation to skip this necessary step and dive right into completing practice questions “on the clock.”
 Trust that, as you become better at evaluating the logic of the different answer choices and how each choice relates to the logic of the passage, you will naturally get faster at finding correct answers.